andymememe/News-on-Ruby/README.md

 * [topstories.rb](topstories.rb) : Top Stories, you can select any section you want.

 ## Important
-You must have API keyes and save it in the api.rb, named it @topstorieskey and @newswirekey.
+You must have API keyes and save it in the api.rb, and named them @topstorieskey and @newswirekey.